rohanmahy/mimi-pseudonyms/draft-mahy-mimi-pseudonyms.md

 - later, an administrator of the room decides to add Cathy to the room using the KeyPackage provided by Cathy.

-This flow is substantially like the connection flow, except that Cathy immediately leaves the "knock room", and the administrator adds Cathy to an existing room (vs. Bob creating a new room).
+This flow is substantially similar to the connection flow, except that Cathy immediately leaves the "knock room", and the administrator adds Cathy to an existing room (vs. Bob creating a new room).

-Note: move down.  knock room allows external joiners write only and maybe autoremoves after a few seconds.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

-# What is needed

-Out of scope:

-- A way for clients to obtain pseudonyms from their own providers
-- Rate limiting pseudonym creation on a local provider
-- Correlating pseudonyms with an account on a local provider (may of may not be possible)

-In scope:

-- A way to indicate a KeyPackage is only valid for initial connections
-- A way for MIMI entities to recognize pseudonyms
-- A way to examine the room policy about pseudonyms (required, optional, forbidden)
-- A way to present additional credentials or disclosures of selective disclosure credentials inside a room

-## Spam and Abuse prevention

-Detection

-Remedy
+This document uses MIMI terms defined in {{?I-D.ietf-mimi-arch}} and
+{{!I-D.ietf-mimi-protocol}}, and MLS terms defined in {{!RFC9420}}.

 # Example flows